backdem/democracy-text-classification/ROBERTA-DIMENSION-SENTENCE-CLASSIFY.md

 ## 7. Saving the Model

 - The trained model, along with the evaluation metrics and confusion matrix, was saved to a file.
 The filename included metadata about the dataset (e.g., whether ambiguous data was dropped, whether labels were balanced) and the current date for version control.

-## 8. Conclusion

-The RoBERTa-based model effectively classified sentences into their respective dimensions with reasonable accuracy and F1 scores.
-This demonstrates the potential of transformer-based models for text classification tasks in political and social science domains.
-Further improvements could be explored by using more sophisticated data augmentation techniques, hyperparameter tuning, and experimenting with other transformer models.